megharastogi/get_stats/README.md

 Displaying Graphs
 -----------------
-For displaying data returned on to grpahs I am using hightcharts.js, to add graphs to your views you can use partial 'display_graph'
+For displaying data returned in to graphs I am using highcharts.js, to add graphs to your views you will have to include add highcharts which is already added in the assets and then use partial 'display_graph'

 ```
+<%= javascript_include_tag :highcharts %>

 <% @signups = Stats.show('sign_ups','week') %>
 <%= render :partial => "./display_graph", :locals => {:stats => @signups,:graph_type => "line"}%>
 ```